open-feature/open-feature-operator/docs/flagd_proxy.md

 | FLAGD_PROXY_PORT | Allows the default port of `8015` to eb overwritten  |
 | FLAGD_PROXY_METRICS_PORT | Allows the default metrics port of `8016` to eb overwritten  |
 | FLAGD_PROXY_DEBUG_LOGGING | Defaults to `"false"`, allows for the `--debug` flag to be set on the `flagd-proxy` container |

+## Resource Ownership

+On deployment the `flagd-proxy` `Deployment` will be configured with the `open-feature-operator-controller-manager` `Deployment` as its owner resource.
+As such the `flagd-proxy` and its associated `Service` will be garbage collected when the operator is uninstalled.